 You can fish off the shore in front of Beach Cottage or from the rocks between the house and the lighthouse.
 Our side of the bay has a local reputation as being a good spot for sea trout, and there are certainly enough fish to keep the seals coming back into the shallows.

 If you want to be sure of actually catching something, a mackerel fishing trip is a safer bet and a magical day out with kids.

-Islay Estates offers a season permit covering a number of lochs in the north and centre of the island for £40 pounds (half-price for under-15s) and boat hire for £30/day.
+Islay Estates offers a season permit covering a number of lochs in the north and centre of the island and boat hire.
 Estate office number is 01496 810221.

 Dunlossit Estate, owned by the Schroder banking family, has seven lochs in the north of the island, including lovely Ballygrant Loch.
-Boat hire is £20/day, the services of a ghillie and provision of rods is £104 for a half-day.
+They offer boat hire, the services of a ghillie and provision of rods.
 Office number 01496 840233

 These mackerel ended up being steamed in foil with Thai red curry sauce, which you can also buy at Lauries, the grocers in Port Ellen!

 Nothing beats the taste of fresh fish, as Toby, the friendly seal that hangs around in Port Ellen harbour, will testify.

 Herring, mackerel, cod and skate were all once plentiful around Islay but dwindling stocks mean professional fishing on the island is now restricted to lobsters, langoustines and brown and velvet crabs, which are mostly exported to France and Spain and available locally through the seafood shack in Port Ellen and Jean's Fresh Fish van.